Dozens of Ways to Build Interactivity into your Training

 2. Shift gears frequently

-• Critique an idea or example – articulate what could go wrong if a concept were implemented.
+• Critique an idea or example – articulate what could go wrong if a concept were implemented

-• Compare multiple approaches – discuss options in small groups.
+• Compare multiple approaches – discuss options in small groups

-• Create a picture, collage, or image board – invite a “gallery walk” so others can see the work.
+• Create a picture, collage, or image board – invite a “gallery walk” so others can see the work

-• Write a story, poem, or jingle about the material – perform favorites for the group.
+• Write a story, poem, or jingle about the material – perform favorites for the group

-• Solve a problem – set out a challenge or have teams create a challenge for one another.
+• Solve a problem – set out a challenge or have teams create a challenge for one another

-• Practice through role plays – create challenge scenarios for the group to practice.
+• Practice through role plays – create challenge scenarios for the group to practice

 • Teach back – have teams of learners create a lesson to share with the rest of the group

 These activities just scratch the surface of possible non-lecture teaching techniques.
-Facilitators who get their participants walking, talking, moving, and using visual images will take huge strides in facilitating learning, without lectures.
+Facilitators who get their participants walking, talking, moving, and using visual images will take huge strides in facilitating learning without lectures.

 A seventh brain science principle of great importance to trainers and teachers is that emotional experiences are more memorable.
-Many neuroscientists have studied this phenomenon and there are seemingly numerous explanations (see Brain Research links below).
+Many neuroscientists have studied this phenomenon, and there are seemingly numerous explanations (see Brain Research links below).

-1. Choose the perfect game: select an experience uniquely tailored to your needs.
-A plethora of existing games will let you focus on team building, leadership, communication, project management, emotional intelligence, negotiation, process improvement, marketing, accounting, and you-name-it.
+1. Choose the perfect game: Select an experience uniquely tailored to your needs.
+A plethora of existing games will let you focus on team building, leadership, communication, project management, emotional intelligence, negotiation, process improvement, marketing, accounting, and you name it.

-Finally, teachers and trainers looking to transfer learning without lectures, work hard at enabling students to learn on their own.
-Key approaches include: “flipping” and “thinking” time.
+Finally, teachers and trainers looking to transfer learning without lectures work hard at enabling students to learn on their own.
+Key approaches include “flipping” and “thinking” time.

 In “flipped” classrooms, attention is moved away from the instructor and refocused on learners.
 Aaron Sams describes it aptly, “Flipping the classroom is more about a mindset: redirecting attention away from the teacher and putting attention on the learner and the learning.”
 The flipped approach calls up learners to read and listen to presentations at home, then join the class to do traditional homework of practicing and putting concepts to use.

-Brain science tells us that lecturing is one of the least effective forms of teaching because it doesn’t address the key methods by which people learn and absorb information – by engaging deeply with material and committing it to memory.
+Brain science tells us that lecturing is one of the least effective forms of teaching because it doesn’t address the key methods by which people learn and absorb information – by engaging deeply with the material and committing it to memory.
 While integrating memorable stories might help transform lectures into memorable learning events, teachers and trainers are better off dropping the lectures.
-Instead, use that time to creatively incorporate movement, talking, writing, drawing, visual images.
+Instead, use that time to creatively incorporate movement, talking, writing, drawing, and visual images.
 After all, the ones doing the walking and talking will be the ones doing the learning.
 Let it be the learners.

 Abandon your notions of being the sage on the stage.
 Toss out your lecture notes.
 Facilitate your learner’s discovery by being their “guide on the side.”